-- Ask the friends and family members to encourage and be positive regarding the exercise program.
+- Ask friends and family members to encourage and be positive regarding the exercise program.

 - Ask for reminders from family and friends regarding the physical activity goals and appointments.

-- Set up contests with friends that base rewards on meeting various proves goals.
+- Set up contests with friends that base rewards on meeting various proven goals.

 - Add social elements to the exercise program.

-- Find an activity that is enjoyable and based on being active with some group or club, like a sport or hiking club.
+- Find an enjoyable activity based on being active with some group or club, like a sport or hiking club.

 Transtheoretical Model of Behavior Change

 This theory revolves around the client and their readiness to change.
-So, the stages of changes model is another common name for it, but really it is a component of it.
+So, the stages of changes model is another common name, but it is a component of it.

 The Stages of Change:

-- The Pre-contemplation stage is the stage where people are not physically active and do not intend on seeking a program to take part in.
-Physical activity is not seen as relevant to their lives and there is not much importance put on it.
+- The Pre-contemplation stage is when people are not physically active and do not intend to seek a program to participate in.
+Physical activity is not seen as relevant to their lives, and little importance is put on it.

-- The Contemplation stage is the stage where someone is still inactive, but they are thinking about starting to become active in some way with a program.
+- The Contemplation stage is when someone is still inactive but is thinking about starting to become active in some way with a program.
 This is usually seen as being within the next 6 months.

-- The Action stage is the stage in which the person is actually working out and has been consistent for less than 6 moths.
+- The Action stage is when the person is actually working out and has been consistent for less than 6 moths.

-- The Maintenance stage is when the participation in physical activity is longer than 6 months and the person is consistent with their working out still.
+- The Maintenance stage is when the participation in physical activity is longer than 6 months and the person is still consistent with their working out.

 Processes of Change